“Nobody knows what really happened in my life until I tell them.” – Stevie Nicks

 Prior to the first night of the Rumours World Tour, Nicks had a party with the rest of the band that was wild even by their own heady proportions.
 The group celebrated the news that the album had just gone platinum the only way they knew how—but the party almost had dire consequences.
 This celebration almost lasted 48 hours straight, and the singer forgot to remove her contact lenses which wore off her cornea, almost leaving Nicks blind.
 Thankfully, the band’s tour manager bandaged up her eyes at the venue for the first tour date and prevented her from losing her sight.

 Nicks has been open in recent years about her prior issues with substance abuse and, more specifically, about how she completely lost control of her behaviour during this hedonistic period.
-The disregard for her health also resulted in physical injury, the snorting had burnt a hole the size of a dime in her nose.
+The disregard for her health also resulted in physical injury; the snorting had burnt a hole the size of a coin in the side of her nose.
 Her addiction was worsening more rapidly than ever before.

-Even after the band took a break in 1982, Nicks didn’t step away from her heavy drug use which, if anything, increased under the pressure of being a solo performer.
-The singer was in a dark place at this time, her personal life was in turmoil as she watched several relationships breakdown and her best friend passed away.
+Even after the band took a break in 1982, Nicks didn’t step away from her heavy drug use, which, if anything, increased under the pressure of pursuing life as a solo performer.
+The singer was in a dark place at this time, and her personal life was in turmoil as she watched several relationships break down and, to compound the misery, her best friend passed away.
 In those turbulent times, drugs remained a constant despite everything else in her life seemingly disappearing.

-When Fleetwood Mac returned to the studio to create Tango in the Night, Nicks kept constantly blacking out and was then told by a doctor that she was on the cusp of suffering from a brain haemorrhage.
-Nicks says that she was told that “the next time you do cocaine.
-It won’t be pretty.”
+When Fleetwood Mac returned to the studio to create Tango in the Night, Nicks repeatedly blacking out and, as a result, was told by a doctor that she was on the cusp of suffering a brain haemorrhage.
+Nicks says that she was told, in no uncertain terms, “The next time you do cocaine.
+It won’t be pretty”.

 “All of us were drug addicts, but there was a point where I was the worst drug addict,” she would later recall.
 “I was a girl, I was fragile, and I was doing a lot of coke.
 And I had that hole in my nose.
 So it was dangerous.”

-In 1986, Nicks would listen to her bandmates and go to the Betty Ford Clinic to get clean from coke, which worked.
-However, it did lead to a nine-year addiction with Valium as well as other drugs that were prescribed to her by doctor’s to keep her clean.
-The only way she managed to get clean from those particular prescriptions were to make her PA take the drugs she was being given.
-It was a move met with horror from her doctor which confirmed to the singer that by taking so many prescription drugs, she was on as equally a deadly path as cocaine.
+In 1986, Nicks would listen to the advice of her bandmates and visit the Betty Ford Clinic in a bid to get clean from coke which, thankfully, proved successful.
+However, the stint in rehab did lead to a nine-year addiction to Valium as well as other drugs that were prescribed to her by doctor’s to keep her clean.
+In a spiralling system that many have endured, the only way Nicks managed to get clean from prescriptions was to ask her PA to take the drugs she was being forced to take.
+Of course, it was a move met with horror from her doctor.
+However, Nicks came to the realisation that, by taking a regimented system of prescription drugs, the path was as equally deadly as the one she endured with cocaine.
 In response, she decided to kick them all into touch and turn her hand to sobriety, something she is now in total control of.

-There’s no denying that Stevie Nicks’ battle with cocaine isn’t a groundbreaking one.
+There’s no denying that Stevie Nicks’ battle with cocaine isn’t one that is out of the ordinary.
 Countless people across the globe suffer from a similar addiction.
-While Nicks was able to have so many close shaves and yet still find a pathway out of the mire of addiction is not only proof of her iconic status as a rock star, but as her determination as a human.
+While Nicks was able to have so many close shaves and yet still find a pathway out of the mire of addiction is not only proof of her iconic status as a rock star but as her determination as a human.
 Stevie Nicks smartened up and straightened out just in time to enjoy her legacy as a true great.